-- The provision of, and where necessary, improvements to footpaths, pavements, paths and street lighting to facilitate safe and convenient movement for pedestrians; - Limiting and reducing unnecessary street signage where it is safe and practical to do so; and - Ensuring that streets, footpaths and pavements are accessible and safe for all, including those with mobility issues or users of wheelchairs or prams and opportunities to enhance or extend walking and cycling routes have been included. - 7.5.1 Included to ensure Escrick provides the highest standards of pedestrian safety, the condition and provision of pavements within developments, new and old, will continue to be monitored by the Parish Council.
-For any new developments, the inclusion of cycle lanes will also be promoted with the desire being to connect these to existing infrastructure. - 7.5.2 A core part of the 'look and feel' of the village, the planting of verges at roadsides is encouraged and totally consistent within other areas of the Parish.
+- The provision of, and where necessary, improvements to footpaths, pavements, paths and street lighting to facilitate safe and convenient movement for pedestrians; - Management of safe and sensible car parking practices in adherence to NYCC guidelines on car parking spaces for houses; - Limiting and reducing unnecessary street signage where it is safe and practical to do so; and - Ensuring that streets, footpaths and pavements are accessible and safe for all, including those with mobility issues or users of wheelchairs or prams and opportunities to enhance or extend walking and cycling routes have been included.

+Included to ensure Escrick provides the highest standards of pedestrian safety, the condition and provision of pavements within developments, new and old, will continue to be monitored by the Parish Council.
+For any new developments, the inclusion of cycle lanes will also be promoted with the desire being to connect these to existing infrastructure.

+A core part of the 'look and feel' of the village, the planting of verges at roadsides is encouraged and totally consistent within other areas of the Parish.